Hot Diggity (Dog Ziggity Boom): Background

-At the end of the song, Como exclaimed "HOT DOG!!!!" before the last two chords.
-The phrase "hot diggity dog!" dates to at least 1928, when Al Jolson was recorded saying "Hot diggity dog!
+At the end of the song, Como exclaimed "Hot dog!" before the last two chords.

+The phrase "hot diggity" or "hot diggity dog!" dates to at least 1906.
+It appeared in a popular song in 1928, when Al Jolson was recorded saying "Hot diggity dog!
 Hot kitty!
 Hot pussycat!
 Didn't I tell you you'd love it?" after a performance of the tune "There's a Rainbow 'Round My Shoulder".

 Chart performance

-The Perry Como recording went to #1 on the Billboard pop music chart in March of that year and reached #4 on the British charts in May.
+The Perry Como recording went to #1 on the Billboard pop music chart in March 1956, and reached #4 on the British charts in May.